smuos/simpleStats/README.md

 Each feature listed above has a corresponding issue.
 Please use [smart commits](https://help.github.com/articles/closing-issues-via-commit-messages) to address each issue.

+## Submission

+As before, submit your assignment as a Pull Request.
+Please do this before your next lab period.

 ## Compile

 Be sure to compile with `gcc -Wall`